HyperionU/nota-set/ss10/int.md

 # ***Nota-Set***
-## Socials 10 - Interwar Years (1919-1945)
+## Socials 10 - Interwar Years (1919-1939)
 ## **Introduction**
-The period between World War I and World War II, known as the interwar years, was marked by recovery, political changes, economic challenges, and rising tensions.
-The Treaty of Versailles, signed after WWI, brought territorial changes and unresolved issues.
-The 1920s saw relative stability and economic growth, while the Great Depression in the 1930s caused widespread unemployment and poverty.
-Totalitarian regimes rose to power in Germany and Italy, promoting aggressive nationalism.
-Tensions increased with events like Japan's aggression in Asia and Germany's territorial expansion.
-Efforts to maintain peace through initiatives like the League of Nations had limited success.
-The interwar period ended when Germany invaded Poland in 1939, leading to the outbreak of World War II.
+The interwar years in Canada (1918-1939) were a time of mixed experiences.
+After World War I, Canada saw economic growth and prosperity in the 1920s, with industries booming and cities expanding.
+However, there were economic disparities and challenges, and the Great Depression in the 1930s worsened conditions for many Canadians.
+The government responded with relief programs and infrastructure projects to create jobs.
+Canada also gained more independence from Britain during this time.
+Internationally, the rise of aggressive ideologies and tensions led to the outbreak of World War II, in which Canada played a significant role.

 ---